-The Canadian 2SLGBTQI+ Chamber of Commerce (CGLCC) has given us the opportunity to connect with LGBTQ+ entrepreneurs from across Canada.
+The Canadian 2SLGBTQI+ Chamber of Commerce (CGLCC) has given us the opportunity to connect with LGBTQ+ entrepreneurs from across Canada; the full list is below.
 For our first instalment, we got in touch with Myriane Ouellette of Moncton-based consulting group O Strategies.
 As Oullette spoke with Wayves, she explained the origins of O Strategies and explored how her identity has shaped her experiences in the industry.
 As the firm joins the Canadian Gay & Lesbian Chamber of Commerce, Oullette feels like O Strategies is “coming out” to the community — a cause for celebration.

 After a stint in corporate consulting, Ouellette felt her career was out of sync with her values.
 This led Ouellette to found O Strategies, inviting business partner Jason Doiron to join as co-creator just months later.
 The pair sought to escape corporate convention and craft a community-focussed approach to consulting.
 “I really wanted to develop a consultancy firm that wasn't a traditional type,” says Ouellette.